 If you have an idea that’s waiting to come to life, seek out support from your university and start your own business!
 It can be a risk but one worth taking.
 Social media and online selling platforms will give you a base to kickstart a business and sell online.

-If you have a good command of the English language, then why not teach it to others!
+If you have a good command of the English language, then why not teach it to others?
 Taking courses can be costly; however, you will be qualified and able to make money as a student straight away.
 Check out the Udemy TEFL complete course, including downloadable resources, full lifetime access and certification on completion.
-Alternatively, use code 47202F4A on Tefluk.com and you will get 10% discount on all TEFL training courses.
+Alternatively, use code 47202F4A on Tefluk.com and you will get a 10% discount on all TEFL training courses.

 Quidco and Topcash back can save you hundreds of pounds by earning money back from purchases.
 Although these sites are great, imagine pooling cashback from your family members too and it all goes towards your uni costs: introducing Funds4uni.
 You and your family can shop with over 3,500 retailers through the site and reap the rewards once your purchase has cleared.